akolotov/cursor-notepads/07-PR-missing-fields-backfill/README.md

 ## Main Solution Text

 The document [notepad-01.md](notepad-01.md) was written manually based on the changes which were produced at the end of the previous section.
+The idea of the document was to use it with an LLM-based code assistant to prepare the code changes for the non-trivial comment raised during the code review.

 The equivalence of the changes described in the document and the actual code functionality was verified by using the Cursor composer (in the `agent` mode).